 Cutting Edge Medicine in the 20th Century

 At the beginning of the 20th century, medicine in Vienna was among the best in the world.
-Clemens von Pirquet defined the concepts of "allergy" and "serum sickness," Ernst Peter Pick conducted significant experiments on the chemical specificity of immunological reactions, and the Vienna School of Dentistry (founded by Bernhard Gotlieb) reached its zenith in the 1920s.
+Clemens von Pirquet defined the concepts of "allergy" and "serum sickness," Ernst Peter Pick conducted significant experiments on the chemical specificity of immunological reactions, and the University Clinic of Dentistry (founded by Bernhard Gotlieb) reached its zenith in the 1920s.
 All four Nobel Prizes, which were granted to (former) Viennese physicians during the next decades, were based on fundamental research from that period.
 The excellent medical tradition and research extended well into the First Republic.

 The Greatest Turning Point of 1938